Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

         background-color: rgb(89, 131, 129);
         }

-    I took the course boxed heading out of the course-text div which has a specified width that pushed the box to the right
+    I took the course boxed heading out of the course-text div which has a specified width that pushed the box to the right.

-    I took the competition boxed heading out of the about-comp div which has a specified width that pushed the box to the right
+    I took the competition boxed heading out of the about-comp div which has a specified width that pushed the box to the right.

 4. On a mobile device (320x480px) “The Cave” heading on the landing page is overlapping the navigation bar.

-    **Fix:** I wrote a media query for max-height and changed the font size to 5rem so the heading doesn't overlapp the navbar
+    **Fix:** I wrote a media query for max-height and changed the font size to 5rem so the heading doesn't overlap the navbar.

         @media (max-height: 550px) {
         .welcome-text {